ouroboros-network-api

 Update type and operations

-data ChainUpdate block a Source #
+data ChainUpdate (block :: k) a Source #

 A representation of two actions to update a chain: add a block or roll back to a previous point.